Education

 Jaya Torenberg

 Jaya Torenberg (born Elena Rodov) was a pioneering Mexican Jewish educator.
-After working as a Yiddish teacher, in 1972 she became the first woman to become director of a Jewish school As an author and an educator in several prestigious institutions, she is a well-known figure in the Mexican Jewish community.
+After working as a Yiddish teacher, in 1972 she became the first woman to become director of a Jewish school As an author and an educator in several prestigious institutions, she was a well-known figure in the Mexican Jewish community.

 Jennie Tourel